yphil-dev/zapete/README.md

 npm start
 ```

 Scan the QRcode or point any browser to the displayed address, and tap "connect".
-Create buttons, send commands, everything is peachy.
+Create buttons to send commands, run scripts, use your imagination.

 ## Contribute